William Napier, 9th Lord Napier: Career

 In 1818 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir David Brewster, Sir George Steuart Mackenzie, and John Playfair.

 A peer of Scotland, Lord Napier was an elected Scottish representative in the House of Lords from 1824 to 1832.
 In December 1833, upon the ending of British East India Company's monopoly on trade in the Far East, he was appointed by Foreign Secretary Lord Palmerston, a family friend of Napier, as the first Chief Superintendent of Trade at Canton (now Guangzhou), in China.
 The Second and Third Superintendents were John Francis Davis and Sir George Best Robinson, respectively.
-He arrived at Macau on 15 July 1834 on board the East India Company frigate Andromanche, and reached Canton ten days later, with the mission of expanding British trade into inner China.
+He arrived at Macau on 15 July 1834 on board the East India Company frigate Andromache, and reached Canton ten days later, with the mission of expanding British trade into inner China.
 Lacking the necessary diplomatic and commercial experience, he was not successful in achieving the objective.

 Having failed to secure a meeting with Lu Kun, the Governor-general of the Liangguang, because of Napier's rigid demands contravening longstanding protocols, Napier's frustration led to his favoring a military intervention as personal retribution.
 He sent the frigates Andromache and Imogene to Whampoa on 11 September, defying an edict issued by Lu Kun, in a 'casualty-less' skirmish of cannon fire as the British warships breached defences at the Bocca Tigris.
 After a prolonged stalemate, Lord Napier, sapped by typhus, was forced to retire to Macau in September 1834, where he died of the fever on 11 October.
 Originally buried in Macau, he was later exhumed for reburial at Ettrick in Scotland.

 Napier was the first British representative to suggest seizing Hong Kong.
 In a dispatch to Lord Palmerston on 14 August 1834, he suggested a commercial treaty, backed by an armed force, be done to secure the rights and interests of European merchants in China.
 He recommended that a small British force "should take possession of the Island of Hongkong, in the eastern entrance of the Canton River, which is admirably adapted for every purpose".